Dahlandia Hotel Review: Isla Múcura, Colombia

 All times are approximate and are subject to island time adjustments of +/- 1 hour.
 We found waiting for food to be annoying sometimes, especially at lunch when we’d leave the beach to be at our 12:30 lunch, only to have to wait until 1:15…

-Chances are you’ll need to buy snacks in-between meals to top up.
-It’s a shame that they are so chintzy with the food as it was actually quite good (with the possible exception of the meal on our last night – see below for details).
+Chances are you’ll need to buy snacks between meals to top up.
+It’s a shame the portions were so small because the food itself was actually quite good (with the possible exception of the meal on our last night.
+See below for details).

 The open air dining area is in a beautiful location, very close to the water.
 The resort was full to capacity when we stayed and the restaurant was crowded.
 We elected to dine at our private table underneath our Family Hut to free up room for other guests in the small dining area.

-We each got a glass of free juice with every meal but purified drinking water (agua pura) was not included in the full board package.
-The beach bar at Dahlandia sells small bottles of water for roughly 4,000 COP (~$1.20USD).
-If you don’t mind a 3-minute walk to the adjacent town, you can buy 3L bottles at the store for 6,000COP (~$1.80USD).
+We each got a glass of juice included with every meal but purified drinking water was not included in the full board package.
+The beach bar at Dahlandia sells small bottles of water, but if you don’t mind a 3-minute walk to the adjacent town, you can buy 3L bottles for a more reasonable price.

 Very strong coffee is available to drink in tiny little coffee cups at breakfast for free.